1 Day Chengdu Highlights with Panda, No Shopping

 Tour Overview

-If you have limited time to stay in Chengdu and are overwhelmed by its numerous attraction choices, just choose our Chengdu one day tour packages to explore three of its key highlights.
-After creating unforgettable memories with the lovely giant pandas, lively streets showcasing locals’ leisurely lives, and rich collections of unearthed artifacts, you will gain a deeper understanding of Chengdu’s history and present, lifestyle and eating habits, and its proudest, endearing creature: the giant pandas.
+If you have limited time to stay in Chengdu and are overwhelmed by its numerous attraction choices, just choose our Chengdu one-day tour packages to explore its key highlights.
+After creating unforgettable memories with the lovely giant pandas, exquisite traditional gardens, lively park, and streets showcasing locals’ leisurely lives, you will gain a deeper understanding of Chengdu’s lifestyle and eating habits, and its proudest, endearing creature: the giant pandas.
 Additionally, if you would like to add or change any preferred destinations, don’t hesitate to contact us for a personalized itinerary. ...
 Read more

 Trip Highlights